Each action holds a tell-tale trait,

 The unpredictable, adroit rhyme of it all.

-I think The Road Washes Out is one of the best, the most complete and satisfying narratives of this variety, with a clarity in the prose that stirs memories of the New England I knew as a kid.
+I think The Road Washes Out is one of the best, most complete and satisfying narratives of this variety, with a clarity in the prose that stirs memories of the New England I knew as a kid.
 I find the style reminiscent of works such as Jean Stafford's The Mountain Lion, Dorthy Canfield Fisher's Seasoned Timber, and Donald Hall's String Too Short To Be Saved.

 For nearly twenty-five years, Baron and his family lived in a house in Maine with no electricity or running water.
-They grew much of their own food, carried water by hand, and read by the light of kerosene lamps.
+They grew much of their own food, chopped wood, carried water by hand, and read by the light of kerosene lamps.

 “When we look for one thread of motive,” he writes, “we are, in all likelihood, deceiving ourselves.”

-This new edition of the Road Washes Out in Spring features a new preface by Baron.
+The edition of the Road Washes Out in Spring features a new preface by Baron.

+Essays of his appeared in Best American Essays 2014, and 2018.
+He received fellowships from the National Endowment for the Arts, and the John Simon Guggenheim Memorial Foundation.
 From 2000 to 2005, he served as poet laureate of the state of Maine and received an honorary doctor of humane letters degree from the University of Maine at Augusta.

-Here below is a link to a video from the 830 Club and a discussion between Richard Cambridge, Baron, and Thomas Rain Crowe about what it means to write about and live off the grid.
+Lastly, here below is a link to a video from the 830 Club and a discussion between Richard Cambridge, Baron, and Thomas Rain Crowe about what it means to write about and live off the grid.

 https://www.youtube.com/watch?v=kBZQeHkwwd0

-Lastly, here is a link to Baron reading in March, 2023 at a bookstore in Norwich, Vermont.
+And here is a link to Baron reading in March, 2023 at a bookstore in Norwich, Vermont.

 https://www.youtube.com/watch?v=E3gnpmXqQ20